2019 Call for Papers: Abstract Editing and Publication

 The abstracts and overview statements for all accepted submissions will be edited in conformity to the Annual Meeting style guidelines.
 Authors will be provided with proofs for review and correction.
 Substantive changes will not be accepted, but authors are encouraged to review the proofs for such things as typographical errors, proper rendering of special characters, and name and affiliation changes.
 Proofs of abstracts for all sessions will be emailed in PDF format to authors in late October.
 Corrected proofs must be returned to the Boston office or the abstracts will be printed as is.

-The AIA will publish all presentation abstracts, colloquium theme statements, and workshop theme statements in print and online.
-The printed edition of the 116th Annual Meeting Abstracts (volume 38) will be available for purchase at the time of the meeting and after.
+The AIA is currently planning to publish all presentation abstracts, colloquium theme statements, and workshop theme statements in print and online.
+The printed edition of the 120th Annual Meeting Abstracts (volume 42) will be available for purchase at the time of the meeting and after.
 Information regarding how to purchase AIA publications is available in the Annual Meeting section of the AIA website.

 Submitters should note that, in contrast to practice in years prior to 2003, presentation abstracts from the annual meeting will no longer be republished in the American Journal of Archaeology.